Japan in February: Weather, Festivals, and Travel Tips

 Hokkaido

-Hokkaido is Japan’s northernmost island with beautiful snowscapes, ice, and winter sports.
+Hokkaido is Japan’s northernmost island, with beautiful snowscapes, ice, and winter sports.

 Niseko and Rusutsu are two of the most popular ski resorts in Hokkaido.